velotoxicsounds/Microsoft-Rewards-Bot/README.md

 - Supports unlimited accounts via JSON, in randomized order.
 - Randomized search speeds
 - Logs errors and info by default, can log executed commands and search terms by changing the log level to DEBUG
-- Tested and confirmed working for U.S. and U.K. (more to come!)
+- Tested and confirmed working for U.S. and U.K., GERMANY (more to come!)
+- Telegram-Integration
 ## Requirements
 - Python 3.6
 - Requests 2.21.0
 - Selenium 3.14.0
 - Chrome Browser
 - telegram-send
+- fake-useragent
 ## How to Use#
 1. Clone and navigate to repo
 2. Modify `ms_rewards_login_dict.json` with your account names and passwords,